EvgenyOrekhov/holiday.css/site/README.md

 ## Future

+- Add theme support
-I plan to extract a subset of styles into a separate stylesheet for use as a base for web apps.
+- Extract a subset of styles into a separate stylesheet for use as a base for web apps